Intern-X/.github/profile/README.md

 - Partner with real-world companies or scrape data to create real intern postings
 - AI-based (collaborative recommender) project recommendations based on your major, interests, and feedback from previous projects
 - GitHub sync for keeping up-to-date with personal projects to showcase under personal information to recruiters

-## Contributing

-We'd love to have your help in making InternX better.
-The project still has work to do before the full production launch, but if there's an issue you'd like to see addressed sooner rather than later, feel free to report it in the issues!

 <hr>